lhindman/cs121-mod07-examples/README.md

     ```
     java CommandLineEcho Hello World
     ```
 1. **Using the VSCode:** Click the Run and Debug icon on the left of the VSCode screen.
-Then click *create a launch.json file* and select the CommandLineEcho workspace folder.

-## Two Dimensional Array Experimentation
-JavaDoc comments are incredibly useful when developing Java programs.
-They provide a way to describe not only what a program does, but also what the input parameters are and return values.
-Most modern IDEs have built in mechanisms that process these comments and display them as tooltips in the IDE as you are coding.
-However, these comments must follow the exact format described in the [Style Guide](https://docs.google.com/document/d/1LWbGQBKkApnNAzzgwOSvRM03DmhYWx5yEfecT2WXfjI/edit?usp=sharing) in order for them to be processed correctly.
-1. Open *Die.java*, *CupOfDice.java* and *CupOfDiceDriver.java* read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Add the following JavaDoc comment to the shake() method in the CupOfDice class.
-Then hover the mouse cursor over the call to shake() in the CupOfDiceDriver class and observe what is displayed.
+Then click *create a launch.json file* and select the CommandLineArguments workspace folder.
+This displays a customized launch.json in the editor window, populated with Launch entries for both CommandLineEcho and CommandLineValidation.
+Modify the Launch entry for CommandLineEcho by adding an args entry as shown below.
+Save the changes and close the launch.json file.
+Then execute CommandLineEcho by clicking the run link above the main() method.
     ```
-    /**
-     * Call the roll() method on each die in the cup.
-     */
-    public void shake() {
+    {
-       ...
-    ```

-    - Add the following JavaDoc comment to the matching constructor in the CupOfDice class.
-Then hover the mouse cursor over the call to the CupOfDice constructor in the CupOfDiceDriver class and observe what is displayed.
-    ```
-    /**
-     * Instantiate a new ArrayList of Die objects.
-Instantiate the
-     *    specified number of dice (numDice), each with the specified
-     *    number of size (numSides) and add them to the ArrayList.
-     * @param numDice Number of dice in the cup
-     * @param numSides Number of sides on each Die.
-     */
-    public CupOfDice(int numDice, int numSides) {
-       ...
-    ```

-    - Using the [Style Guide](https://docs.google.com/document/d/1LWbGQBKkApnNAzzgwOSvRM03DmhYWx5yEfecT2WXfjI/edit?usp=sharing) as a reference, add both class and method JavaDoc comments to both the Die and CupOfDice classes.
-Experiment with how and where these comments are displayed within the VSCode IDE and record your observations.
+        "type": "java",
+        "name": "Launch CommandLineEcho",
+        "request": "launch",
+        "mainClass": "CommandLineEcho",
+	"args": ["hello", "world"],
+        "projectName": "CommandLineArguments_e0f2b6bd"
+    },
+    ````